Advance Your Nutrition Career with a Doctorate in Clinical Nutrition

 The webinar will provide an overview of the program and insight into how the Doctor of Clinical Nutrition can enhance your career opportunities.

-Dr. James Snow, Department Chair for Nutrition and Herbal Medicine, and Dr. Oscar Coetzee, Associate Professor, will present the webinar.
+Dr. James Snow, Department Chair for Nutrition and Herbal Medicine, and Dr. Dana Elia, Instructor, will present the webinar.

 By registering for this webinar, you will receive our bi-weekly Health & Wellness Newsletter.
 You may opt out at any time.